Formulir Kontak

 In the south, he sent fleets to Yemen and Aden (1538–1547) to counter Portuguese control of the Indian Ocean trade.
 The campaigns were costly and only partly successful, but they showed that Ottoman power now stretched from the Danube to the Persian Gulf.

-The Lawgiver – Kanunî: Reordering Society (1520s–1560s)
+Why Suleiman Was Called “Kanuni” (The Lawgiver) – Kanunî: Reordering Society (1520s–1560s)

 Süleyman earned his Turkish title, Kanunî (“the Lawgiver”), for codifying and expanding the kanun—secular administrative law—alongside the sharia.
 He did not replace religious law; he supplemented it with clear, written regulations on taxation, land tenure, military service, criminal penalties, and court procedure.
 The kanun was collected in kanunnames—bound books that judges and governors were required to follow.